raiguard/BlueprintTools/README.md

 ### Quick-grid

 Press `Shift + G` or press the button to quickly set a relative grid on the currently held blueprint.
 The grid will be set to the size of the blueprint.
 For custom grids, use the `Quick configuration` hotkey and do it through the GUI.

+### Adjust grid position

+Press `Shift + Up/Down/Left/Right` to adjust the grid position relative to blueprint entitites.
+Ideal for aligning tileable defenses and rails.

+### Adjust absolute grid position

+Press `Control + Shift + Up/Down/Left/Right` to adjust the absolute grid position offsets.
+Blueprint size is taken into account when setting the offsets to avoid having excessivly high offset values.
+Excellent option when working on city block-style bases.